Specific Learning Disability

 Letter to Schools for a Child with a Learning Disability ( 23 KB)

-A clinician's letter to for the school with recommendations for learning modifications of a child with SLD; adapted from the
+A clinician's letter for the school with recommendations for learning modifications for a child with SLD; adapted from the

 Arthritis Foundation.